miggyval/elec3004_lab_01/README.md

   - sustained response
 - Try values of the feedback factor near:
   - 0.9
-  - 0.99
   - 1.0
-  - 1.01
-  - 1.10
-- Use a small-amplitude input when testing values near or above 1
+- Use a small-amplitude input when testing values near 1.0
-- Change the delay \(D\) and the sample rate, and observe the effect on the repeated echoes
+- Change the delay $D$ and the sample rate, and observe the effect on the repeated echoes

 ### Questions
 - What is the difference between feedforward echo and feedback echo?
 - Why does feedback produce repeated echoes?
 - What happens as the feedback factor approaches 1?
-- What happens when the feedback factor is greater than 1?
+- What do you think would happen if the feedback factor is greater than 1?
 - Why can the system become unstable or saturate for large feedback values?
-- How does changing \(D\) affect the sound of the feedback echo?
+- How does changing $D$ affect the sound of the feedback echo?
-- How does the feedback echo relate to ideas such as reverberation or comb filtering?
+- How does the feedback echo relate to ideas such as reverberation?
+- Which system (feedforward / feedback) do you think models an echo more accurately?

 ---